-This simple calculation is especially useful for statistical education: teaching heavy-tailed statistics in introductory courses will soon become too difficult using Cauchy, L\'evy or $\alpha$-stable distributions.
-Yet, back-transforming data via Lambert's $W$, using previously learnt methods for the Gaussian case, and then transforming the inference back to the ``heavy-tailed world'' - e.g.\ transforming quantiles via using \eqref{eq:quantile_function} - is straightforward.
-Thus the Lambert W $\times$ $F_X$ framework can promote heavy-tailed statistics with enduring value in introductory statistics courses.
+This simple conversion can be especially useful for education: teaching heavy-tailed statistics in introductory courses soon becomes too difficult using e.g., Cauchy or $\alpha$-stable distributions.
+Yet, transforming data via Lambert's $W$, using previously learned methods for the Gaussian case, and then transforming the inference back to the ``heavy-tailed world'' -- e.g., transforming quantiles using \eqref{eq:quantile_function} -- is straightforward.
+Thus the Lambert W $\times$ $F_X$ framework can promote heavy-tailed statistics in introductory courses.

-\section{Tukey's h Distribution: Gaussian Input}
+\section{Tukey's h distribution: Gaussian input}

-For Gaussian input Lambert W $\times$ $F_X$ equals Tukey's $h$ distribution, which has been studied extensively in the literature. \citet{Dutta02_MeasuringSkewnessKurtosis} show that
+For Gaussian input Lambert W $\times$ $F_X$ equals Tukey's $h$, which has been studied extensively. \citet{Dutta02_MeasuringSkewnessKurtosis} show that

 which in particular implies \citep{Todd08_Parametric_pdf_cdf_tukey}